23 Sep STRUCTURED CABLING TIPS AND TRICKS

 Bonus Tip: Put identifiers under ALL numbers to ensure which is right side up.
 We all know the struggles of telling a six or a nine apart.

-Installing a Grommet, Buttons and Colorado Straps
+How to Install a Grommet, Buttons, and Colorado Straps

 A grommet is utilized to help protect structured cabling from being damaged from the sharp metal edges in wall frames.
 Prior to the sheetrock being put up, to run your cables to the end locations, one would drill a hole at the top of the horizontal beam (closest to the vertical beam where your end location will be).
 After the hole is made, insert your grommet.
 The next step is to install either buttons or Colorado straps down the vertical beam.
 These installations will keep your cables tight against the vertical beam and also help lower the chances of the cables being damaged while the walls are being completed.

 Bonus Tip: When installing buttons, it is recommended to have one at the top, one in the middle and one at the bottom.

 Yes, this is just the icing on the cake when it comes to tips and tricks.
 Visit our website or social media for even more helpful knowledge!

 Give us a call today at 877-832-1206 to book your Network Cabling project today!